-Now is the time to think about all those new garden beds you want to add in 2012.
+Now is the time to think about all those new garden beds you want to add.
 Here is a step-by-step primer on how to construct a raised bed the right way — from the ground up.

 The simple, cruel fact of ornamental gardening is that even when we do every other facet right, failure is all too common if our soil is bad.
 Improving our soil from the very start is an absolute must — especially when starting a new bed.

 Fortunately, if you follow the basics, creating a well-made raised bed is fairly easy.
 A one-time tilling will break up compacted soil and the incorporation of organic matter into your soil at the same time will provide an important component of long-term good soil structure: beneficial microbial life.

 Your choice of amendments (based on the type of soil you have) is very important.
 For topsoil, choose soil similar to your own.
 Got clay?
 Buy a clay-based soil.
 Despite oft-repeated bad advice, do not add sand or gravel to “improve” drainage in clay soils!
 Some suppliers will make a custom mix of amendments.
 My default mix is three parts ordinary shredded topsoil, one part mushroom compost and one part pine fines.
 If the soil is particularly devoid of nutrients or for heavy feeding plants, I’ll sometimes go with more compost.
 For plants that need lean conditions, I’ll use less.
 Soil tests are a good idea and can address specific needs.
 You can also ask your county extension agents specific questions pertaining to soil test results.

 The ideal is for your finished garden soil to mimic a good natural soil.
 From the subsoil to the surface, there should be a gradual increase in organic matter.
 You do not want a really great soil lying on top of a poor one.
 This creates an interface, which adversely affects the movement of water through the soil.
 There must be a seamless transition.